Motimove

 Is rheumatoid arthritis hereditary?

-Yes, rheumatoid arthritis is hereditary to a certain extent.
-If you have a family member with RA, you are at increased risk of developing it yourself.
+Yes, rheumatoid arthritis is hereditary to some extent.
+If you have a family member with RA, you have an increased risk of developing it yourself.
 However, heredity is only part of the story; environmental factors such as smoking, infections, or even hormonal changes can also contribute to the onset of the disease.
-So it is not guaranteed that you will get RA even if it occurs in your family.
+So it’s not guaranteed that you will develop RA, even if it runs in your family.

 Symptoms of rheumatoid arthritis